- Date : 13/02/2020

 A penalty may be levied on delay in registration, non-payment and delay of payment of dues within the specified period.
 The magnitude of the penalty differs from state to state.

-Businesses may be charged a penalty of Rs 5 per day for each day of delay in obtaining a Registration Certificate.
+Businesses in Maharashtra may be charged a penalty of Rs 5 per day for each day of delay in obtaining a Registration Certificate.
 Alternatively, the assessing officer may levy a 10% penalty on the total amount due along with simple interest on late payment which ranges from 1.25% to 2% per month.

 Fulfilling our duty